-It includes the costs of investments, taxes on inventory, insurance expenses, as well as interest (if any) on the working capital.
+It includes the costs of investments, taxes on inventory, insurance expenses, and interest (if any) on the working capital.
 It would also cover any cost of legal liability.

 Holding cost vs Ordering cost – Relation

-Holding and ordering cost have an inverse relationship.
-It means if one of two rises, the other cost would drop.
-Suppose, if the ordering cost is less, it would mean the company is giving fewer orders in a period.
+Holding and ordering costs have an inverse relationship.
+It means if one of the two rises, the other cost would drop.
+Suppose the ordering cost is less; it would mean the company is giving fewer orders in a period.
 Fewer orders, in turn, would mean the quantity of each order is larger.
 It would result in more inventories lying with the company, and thus, there would be an increase in the carrying cost.
 Similar will be the case if the carrying cost is low.
-In such a situation, the frequency of ordering and related costs are more.
+In such a situation, the ordering frequency and related costs are higher.